The future of finance—your future in finance—lies at the intersection of finance, technology, entrepreneurship, and impact.

 As you pursue your interest in finance—and balance your work and personal life with your studies—you also have the option to engage in experiential learning courses.

-The first student-led socially investment fund at a leading business school, the Haas Socially Responsible Investment Fund is also the largest: more than $2 million (more than double the initial 2008 investment).
+The first student-managed socially responsible investment fund at a leading business school, the Haas Sustainable Investment Fund, is also the largest: +$3 million (more than double the initial 2008 investment).
 As a student principal, you gain real-world experience in delivering strong financial returns and positive social impact.

 In Hedge Fund Strategies, student teams develop, test, and pitch investment strategies to a panel of investment professionals.
 Your team may continue to execute its strategy in a related course the following semester.